gtmans/TTGOwateringsystem/README.md

 # TTGOwateringsystem

-  The goal of this project is to create a sensoring system that controls my watering system (a rainbird raincomputer) Whenever one of the soilsensors signals the ground is to dry it triggers a relay that gives input to the raincomputer
+  The goal of this project is to create a wireless sensoring system that controls my watering system (a rainbird raincomputer)
+  Whenever one of the soilsensors signals the ground is to dry it triggers a relay that gives input to the raincomputer

   But first I built a testing system.
 I started with these 3 modules of prox 12 euro each